czietz/etm-trace-rp2350/README.md

 uint32_t tracebuffer[2048];
 ```

-Then, you can reference the buffer in gdb:
+Then, you can reference the buffer in GDB:

 ```
 trc_setup tracebuffer sizeof(tracebuffer)
 ```

-Depending on your program, you might be able get the number of an unclaimed DMA channel with the following command within gdb:
+Depending on your program, you might be able get the number of an unclaimed DMA channel with the following command within GDB:

 ```
 call dma_claim_unused_channel(0)